 If you think the modern-day web has become an ad-infested mess, get uBlock Origin up and running in your browser—it blocks intrusive ads, auto-playing media, malware-hosting sites, and tracking scripts, maintaining your privacy and enabling pages to launch faster at the same time.
 While this extension is simple to set up and operate, you can dig into the settings to whitelist sites that you know and trust.

 Even if no one else has access to it, keeping a lifetime of browsing history around isn’t a great idea from a security and privacy perspective—there’s always a chance it could be exposed.
 This simple add-on wipes your Firefox browsing history after a certain number of days, so you won’t have to worry about doing it manually.
-It’s not available for other browsers, but Super History & Cache Cleaner does a similar job on Google Chrome.
+History Cleaner isn’t available for other browsers, but Super History & Cache Cleaner does a similar job on Chrome.

 NoScript (Chrome, Firefox)